l-r-w-250111/MindSwarm/README.md

 It allows users to define a set of personas and a multi-step scenario in simple Markdown files, and then simulates how these personas would think, speak, and influence each other in response to the unfolding events.

+## Project Status

+**Disclaimer:** This is an experimental prototype.
+The simulation logic, models, and features are subject to change.
+It is intended for research and exploration purposes.

 ## Core Concepts

 This simulation is built on several key concepts that evolved through iterative development: